 Nest pot construction and DWC system set-up.
 No plants are in the nest pot for photographic purposes.
 A 6 oz. yogurt cup was recycled into a net pot by cutting slits into the sides.
 Perlite filled each nest pot to about 75% capacity.

 DWC system set-up.
 No plants are in the system for photographic purposes.
-The DWC treatments for both plants were housed in a 7 gallon container.
+The DWC treatments for both plants were housed in a 7-gallon container.
 Twelve nest pots were placed into a block of Styrofoam and floated atop the nutrient solution.